Niels Benedikter

 • airlines do not pay kerosene tax, whereas railway operators pay full energy taxes

-• many small airports are unprofitable and heavily subsidised (for the purpose of offering cheap holiday flights with RyanAir?).
+• many small airports are unprofitable and heavily subsidised (for the important purpose of offering cheap holiday flights?)

 • European airlines are only partially required to buy EU emission certificates